PoCc001/Open-Gamma/README.md

 Therefore, they're quite fast, but at the same time much more inprecise.

 ## fastgamma
 Open-Source implementation of the Gamma and LogGamma function in C/C++ (double and float datatype).
-Note, that they only return a rough approximation of the actual value!
-(2-3 digits maximum) For small values, the result may even be completely wrong!
+Note, that they only return a rough approximation of the actual value (2-3 digits maximum)!
+For small values, the result may even be completely wrong!
+You can however get more correct digits by assigning the value 1 to the macro
+USE_APPROX_ARRAYS (5-6 digits max).

 To use this part of the library, just include the fastgamma.h file in your C/C++ project.